Rep. David Bonior

-Each dot in the chart below was a member of the House of Representatives in 2002.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Bonior is shown as a purple triangle. (analysis methodology)
+Bonior is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2002 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

-Bonior was the primary sponsor of 2 bills that were enacted:
+Bonior was the primary sponsor of 15 bills that were enacted.
+The most recent include:

 - H.J.Res.
 587 (100th): A joint resolution designating July 2 and 3, 1988, as “United States-Canada Days of Peace and Friendship”.